isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

        } ]
    } ]

-Options defined at host level have the highest priority.
-In other words, if there are options defined with the same type on global, subnet, class, and host levels, the host-specific values will be used.
+Options defined at the host level have the highest priority.
+In other words, if there are options defined with the same type on global, subnet, class, and host levels, the host-specific values are used.

 .. _reservation6-client-classes: